 The provision for income taxes represents the income tax (benefit) provision associated with our operations based on the tax laws of the jurisdictions in which we operate.
-These foreign jurisdictions have different statutory tax rates than the United States.
+In addition to the United States, we also operate in foreign jurisdictions that have different statutory rates.
 Our effective tax rates will vary depending on the relative proportion of foreign to domestic income, changes in the valuation of our deferred tax assets and liabilities, and changes in tax laws.

-The following table sets forth our Unaudited Condensed Consolidated Statements of Operations and Comprehensive Loss data, including year-over-year change, for the periods indicated:
+The following table sets forth our Unaudited Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) data, including year-over-year change, for the periods indicated: